geersch/bootstrap-progressbar/README.md

 The progressbar supports one event, namely **positionChanged**.
 This event is triggered when its position changes.

+The event objects has two additional properties:

+* **position**: Current position of the progressbar.
+* **percent**: Current position of the progressbar expressed in percentage.

 ```
 $('#progressbar').on("positionChanged", function (e) {
     console.log(e.position);